NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 python3 -m http.server 8000
 ```

-Looking at the plot of the equation, the root of the equation should be at `x = -1.00`.
+From the figure at the top of the article, the root of the equation should be at `x = -1.00`.
 Visit
-[http://localhost:8000/](http://localhost:8000/) to see if your browser shows the same result.
+[http://localhost:8000/](http://localhost:8000/) to see if your browser shows the correct result.

 ![result.png](result.png)

 _The resulting page if everything works._

-So what did we do
+## Recap

 1. We wrote a simple algorithm in C++
 2. We defined the JavaScript interface by writing Emscripten bindings